Neo4j Performance Tuning

 There are three types of memory to consider: OS Memory, Page Cache and Heap Space.

 Some memory must be reserved for all activities on the server that are not Neo4j related.
-One Gigabyte

 1G is good enough for most cases when Neo4j is the only server running on that machine.